 The State provides annual State aid to school districts in the State, including the District, on the basis of various formulas.
 Due to the State's own budgetary crisis in 2009 and to assist the State in mitigating the impacts of its own revenue shortfall, the State reduced the allocation of State aid to school districts as part of a program known as the Gap Elimination Adjustment ("GEA").
 The GEA was a negative number (funds that were deducted from the State aid originally due to the District under State aid formulas).
 The District's State aid was reduced as a result of the GEA program starting in 2009.
-Subsequent State budgets decreased the amount of the GEA deduction and the Adopted Budget for the State's 2016-2017 fiscal year eliminated the remaining balance of the GEA.
+Subsequent State budgets decreased the amount of the GEA deduction and the State's 2016-2017 Budget eliminated the remaining balance of the GEA.

 The Smart Schools Bond Act was passed as part of the Enacted 2014-2015 State Budget.
 The Smart Schools Bond Act authorizes the issuance of \$2 billion of general obligation bonds by the State to finance improved educational technology and infrastructure to enhance learning and opportunity for students throughout the State.
-The District's estimated allocation of funds is \$558,000.
+The District's estimated allocation of funds is \$558,853.

-The District cannot predict at this time whether there will be any reductions in and/or delays in the receipt of State aid during the remainder of the current fiscal year and during the District's 2017-2018 fiscal year.
+The District cannot predict at this time whether there will be any reductions in and/or delays in the receipt of State aid during the remainder of the current fiscal year.
 The District believes that it would mitigate the impact of any delays or the reduction in State aid by reducing expenditures, increasing revenues, appropriating other available funds on hand, and/or by any combination of the foregoing.
 (See also "Market Factors Affecting Financings of the State and School Districts of the State").